The enterprise platform to build, deliver, and govern AI

 In addition to apps you may use online or in social media, there are numerous business applications dependent on NLP.
 In the insurance industry, for example, NLP models can analyze reports and applications to help determine whether the company should accept the risk requested.

 Topdanmark, the second-largest insurance company in Denmark, built and deployed an NLP model using the Domino data science platform to automate 65% to 75% of its cases, and customer waiting times have been reduced from a week to mere seconds.
-To begin exploring the advantages of Domino’s Enterprise MLOps platform, sign up for a free 14-day trial.
+To begin exploring the advantages of Domino’s Enterprise MLOps platform, watch a demo.

 David Weedmark is a published author who has worked as a project manager, software developer and as a network security consultant.